suubkiim/GRU-D/README.md

+# Define imputation module based on GRU-D
-# Code of Re-implementing the methodology in the paper:
+## Reference : Code of Re-implementing the methodology in the paper [GRU-D](https://github.com/zhiyongc/GRU-D)

-## Recurrent Neural Networks for Multivariate Time Series with Missing Values
+### GRU-D : Recurrent Neural Networks for Multivariate Time Series with Missing Values

 This method can be used for dealing with time series with missing values, especially for time series with non-fixed time intervals.